-Categories: Uncategorized - Tags: Ann Sumner, Brontë Parsonage Museum, Brotherton Room, Charlotte Brontë's Wedding Dress, Charlottes dress, David Wilson, enamel screen printing on glass, fused glass, Leeds College of Art, Nick Cass, Re-Visioning the Brontës Conference, Simon Warner, The Brontë Society, Theresa Whitfield, University of Leeds, Wildness Between Lines
+Categories: News - Tags: Ann Sumner, Brontë Parsonage Museum, Brotherton Room, Charlotte Brontë's Wedding Dress, Charlottes dress, David Wilson, enamel screen printing on glass, fused glass, Leeds College of Art, Nick Cass, Re-Visioning the Brontës Conference, Simon Warner, The Brontë Society, Theresa Whitfield, University of Leeds, Wildness Between Lines

 ‘Re-Visioning the Brontës’ conference was an inspiring day with a rich diverse range of speakers who have sited the Brontës and their legacy as an influence on their work.
 The day began with a deeply moving, evocative music and film piece, ‘Air on Brontë Moor’ by David Wilson and Simon Warner.
 It was great to meet up with Teresa Whitfield whose work is exhibited with ‘Charlotte’s Dress’ in ‘Wildness Between Lines’ at Leeds College of Art, and also Jenna Holmes, the contemporary art officer at the Parsonage, who initially made my project possible.
 After delivering my paper I felt so thrilled with the positive comments and dialogue it generated between the other speakers and attendees.

 Professor Ann Sumner, the new Executive Director of the Brontë Parsonage Museum and the Brontë Society, made an illuminating closing speech summarising all the speakers papers and said of my piece: